-CTRL (Pin 1): Output Current Sense Threshold Adjustment Pin.
-Regulating threshold $V{(ISP-ISN)}$ is 1/10th of $(V{CTRL}-200\text{mV})$ .
+CTRL (Pin 1): Current Sense Threshold Adjustment Pin for Analog Dimming.
+Regulating threshold $V{(ISP-ISN)}$ is 1/10th of ($V{CTRL}-200$ mV).
 CTRL linear range is from 200mV to 1.1V.
-For $V{CTRL} > 1.3V$ , the current sense threshold is constant at the full-scale value of 100mV.
-For 1.1V $< V{CTRL} < 1.3V$ , the dependence of the current sense threshold upon $V{CTRL}$ transitions from a linear function to a constant value, reaching 98% of full scale by $V{CTRL} = 1.2V$ .
-Connect CTRL to $V{REF}$ for the 100mV default threshold.
+For $V{CTRL}>1.3$ V, the current sense threshold is constant at the full-scale value of 100mV.
+For 1.1V < $V{CTRL}<1.3$ V, the dependence of the current sense threshold upon V{CTRL} transitions from a linear function to a constant value, reaching 98% of full scale by $V{CTRL}=1.2$ V. Connect CTRL to V{REF} for the 100mV default threshold.
 Force less than 175mV (typical) to stop switching.
 Do not leave this pin open.

 SS (Pin 2): Soft-start reduces the input power sources surge current by gradually increasing the controller's current limit.
-A minimum value of 22nF is recommended on this pin.
-A 100k resistor must be placed between SS and VRFF for the LT3791-1.
+A minimum value of 10nF is recommended on this pin.
+SS is used as a timer when an open or shorted LED condition occurs.
+A 500k resistor placed from SS to V{REF} will latch the part off in the event of a fault.
+If left open, a 1.4 μ A current source pulls down on SS and the part restarts in a fault.

-PWM (Pin 3): A signal low turns off switches, idles switching and disconnects the $V_C$ pin from all external loads.
+PWM (Pin 3): A signal low turns off switches, idles switching and disconnects the V_C pin from all external loads.
 The PWMOUT pin follows the PWM pin.
-PWM has an internal 90k pull-down resistor.
-If not used, connect to INTVCC.
+PWM has an internal 100k pull-down resistor.
+If not used, connect to INTV{CC}.

-C/10 (Pin 4): C/10 Charge Termination Pin.
-An open-drain pull-down on $\overline{C/10}$ asserts if FB is greater than 1.15V (typical) and $V{(ISP-ISN)}$ is less than 10mV (typical).
+OPENLED (Pin 4): An open-drain pull-down on $\overline{\text{OPENLED}}$ asserts if FB is greater than 1.15V (typical) and $V{\text{(ISP-ISN)}}$ is less than 10mV (typical).
 To function, the pin requires an external pull-up resistor.

-SHORT (Pin 5): Output Shorted Pin.
-An open-drain pull-down on SHORT asserts if FB is less than 400mV (typical).
+SHORTLED (Pin 5): An open-drain pull-down on SHORTLED asserts if FB is less than 400mV (typical).
 To function, the pin requires an external pull-up resistor.

-$V{REF}$ (Pin 6): Voltage Reference Output Pin, Typically 2V.
-This pin drives a resistor divider for the CTRL pin, either for output current adjustment or for temperature limit/compensation of the output load.
+V{REF} (Pin 6): Voltage Reference Output Pin, Typically 2V.
+This pin drives a resistor divider for the CTRL pin, either for analog dimming or for temperature limit/compensation of the LED load.
 Can supply up to 200μA of current.

-ISMON (Pin 7): Monitor pin that produces a voltage that is ten times the voltage $V{(ISP-ISN)}$ .
+ISMON (Pin 7): Monitor pin that produces a voltage that is ten times the voltage $V{(ISP-ISN)}$.
 ISMON will equal 1V when $V{(ISP-ISN)} = 100$ mV.

-IVINMON (Pin 8): Monitor pin that produces a voltage that is twenty times the voltage $V{(IVINP-IVINN)}$ .
-IVINMON will equal 1V when $V{(IVINP-IVINN)} = 50$ mV.
+IVINMON (Pin 8): Monitor pin that produces a voltage that is twenty times the voltage $V{(IVINP-IVINN)}$.
+IVINMON will equal 1V when $V{(IVINP-IVINN)} = 50 \text{mV}$.

 EN/UVLO (Pin 9): Enable Control Pin.
-Forcing an accurate 1.2V falling threshold with an externally programmable hysteresis is generated by the external resistor divider and a $3\mu A$ pull-down current.
-Above the 1.2V (typical) threshold (but below 6V), EN/UVLO input bias current is sub- $\mu A$ .
-Below the falling threshold, a $3\mu A$ pull-down current is enabled so the user can define the hysteresis with the external resistor selection.
+Forcing an accurate 1.2V falling threshold with an externally programmable hysteresis is generated by the external resistor divider and a 3μA pull-down current.
+Above the 1.2V (typical) threshold (but below 6V), EN/UVLO input bias current is sub-μA.
+Below the falling threshold, a 3μA pull-down current is enabled so the user can define the hysteresis with the external resistor selection.
 An undervoltage condition resets soft-start.
-Tie to 0.3V, or less, to disable the device and reduce $V{IN}$ quiescent current below $1\mu A$ .
+Tie to 0.3V, or less, to disable the device and reduce V{IN} quiescent current below 1μA.